netfoundry/edge-router-registration/ziti_router_auto_enroll/README.md

 - `--csrSansUri`: List of SANS URIs
 - `--apiProxyListener`: The interface and port that the Edge API should be served on.
     - Format: 'Listner'
       - Example: '0.0.0.0:1080'
 - `--apiProxyUpstream`: The hostname and port combination to the ziti-controller hosted Edge API
     - Format: 'Upstream'
       - Example: '0.0.0.0:1080'

 ### Link Options
 - `--linkDialers`: Link Dialers (Default: 'transport')
-    Format: BINDING BIND
+    - Format: BINDING BIND
-    Binding: The binding type ('transport')
+    - Binding: The binding type ('transport')
-    Bind: The network interface used to dial the controller and router links can be ip or interface name.
+    - Bind: The network interface used to dial the controller and router links can be ip or interface name.

-    Example: 'transport' '0.0.0.0'
+      - Example: 'transport' '0.0.0.0'

 - `--linkListeners`: Link Listener (Default: None)
-    Format: 'BINDING' 'BIND' 'ADVERTISE' 'OUTQUESIZE'
+    - Format: 'BINDING' 'BIND' 'ADVERTISE' 'OUTQUESIZE'
-    Binding: The binding type ('transport')
+    - Binding: The binding type ('transport')
-    Bind: A protocol:host:port string on which network interface to listen on.
+    - Bind: A protocol:host:port string on which network interface to listen on.
 0.0.0.0 will listen on all interfaces
-    Advertise: The protocol:host:port combination other router should use to connect.
+    - Advertise: The protocol:host:port combination other router should use to connect.
-    OutQueSize: The queue size for #TODO
+    - OutQueSize: The queue size for #TODO
+      - Example: 'transport' 'tls:0.0.0.0:80' 'tls:myhost:80' '16'

 ### Listeners Options
 - `--disableListeners`: Disable Listeners portion of router config